 Child & Adolescent Health Concentration Competencies Course Meeting Competency Credits Onsite Online CAH1.
-Assessing principal health concerns for the child and adolescent population, the associated 380.604 Life Course Perspectives on Health OR 4 1 st 2 nd population-based risk factors, and the relative impact of each risk factor.
+Assess principal health concerns for the child and adolescent population, the associated 380.604 Life Course Perspectives on Health OR 4 1 st 1 ^{st} , 2 nd population-based risk factors, including demographic and environmental factors, and the relative impact of each risk factor.
 380.744 Nutrition and Growth in Maternal and Child Health 3 1 st CAH2.
-Evaluating strategies to promote child and adolescent health, including health services and 380.604 Life Course Perspectives on Health OR 4 1 st 2 nd systems delivery strategies used to address health concerns in the child and adolescent population.
-380.740 Nutrition Programs, Policy and Politics in the United States: the Impact On Maternal, Child and Family Health 3 2 nd 380.604 Life Course Perspectives on Health OR 4 1 st 2 nd CAH3.
-Applying frameworks specific to child and adolescent health for improving the nealth of the child and adolescent 380.744 Nutrition and Growth in Maternal and Child Health OR 3 1 st population.
-380.624 Maternal and Child Health Legislation and Programs 4 2 nd 2 nd CAH4.
-Examine political, social and economic influences on child and adolescent health.
-380.624 Maternal and Child Health Legislation and Programs OR 4 2 nd 2 nd influences on child and adolescent fleath.
+Evaluate strategies, interventions, and programs to promote child and adolescent health, 380.604 Life Course Perspectives on Health OR 4 1 st 1 st , 2 nd including health services and systems delivery strategies used to address health concerns in the child and adolescent population.
+380.740 Nutrition Programs, Policy and Politics in the United States: the Impact On Maternal, Child and Family Health 3 2 nd 380.604 Life Course Perspectives on Health OR 4 1 st 1 ^{st} , 2 nd CAH3.
+Apply frameworks specific to child and adolescent health for improving the health of the child and adolescent population.
+380.744 Nutrition and Growth in Maternal and Child Health OR 3 1 st the crima and adolescent population.
+380.624 Maternal and Child Health Legislation and Programs 4 2 nd CAH4.
+Examine political and social influences on child and adolescent health.
+380.624 Maternal and Child Health Legislation and Programs OR 4 2 nd china and adolescent hearth.
 380.725 The Social Context of Adolescent Health and Development 3 4 th CAH5.
-Propose strategies to promote child and adolescent health policy by local, national and 380.624 Maternal and Child Health Legislation and Programs OR 4 2 nd 2 nd international organizations.
+Propose strategies to promote child and adolescent health through policy advocacy and/or 380.624 Maternal and Child Health Legislation and Programs OR 4 2 nd program development and implementation.
 380.725 The Social Context of Adolescent Health and Development 3 4 th